Dyrits/LEARN-JAVA-PROJECTS/03 - Object-Orienter Java/Build A Droid/README.md

 ## More about this project

 ### Related course
-[CODE]CADEMY PRO | LEARN JAVA: 03.
+[CODE]CADEMY PRO | LEARN JAVA: 3.
 Object-Oriented Java

 ### Description of the project by [CODE]CADEMY PRO
-We’ve set up a robot workshop to build some droids.
-All that’s missing are the instructions on how to create the robots and what they’ll do.
+Weï¿½ve set up a robot workshop to build some droids.
+All thatï¿½s missing are the instructions on how to create the robots and what theyï¿½ll do.

 Can we write a Java class to help?

-We’ll need to define the state and behavior of the droids using instance fields and methods.
-Let’s get to work!
+Weï¿½ll need to define the state and behavior of the droids using instance fields and methods.
+Letï¿½s get to work!

 ### Technologies | Libraries | Frameworks | Tools